jimhigson/oboe.js/writing/main/4b_Application_and_Reflection.md

 Content builder: like a decorator/wrapper but event based, not based on object wrapping.

-![*Inter-related components making up Oboe.js.* Those UML notations are called facets and receptacles](images/overallDesign.png)

-Inversion of Control
+Inversion of Control and communication between parts
 --------------------

 Aim of creating a micro-library rules out building in a general-purpose